modelscope/agentscope/examples/conversation_with_web_voyager_agent/README.md

 ## Code Snippets and Example Demonstration

-Here is a demo of the how web browsing currently work in AgentScope.
+Here is a demo of the how web browsing currently works in AgentScope.

 ### Code Snippets